Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 ## `CAR` surface-map validation

-This subsection reports the Astropy validation results for the tested full-Sun `CAR` surface-map case.
+This section reports the Astropy validation results for the tested full-Sun `CAR` surface-map case.

 - the validated files are: